 Hold the Trumpet

-Edited by Toradze, VisiHow, Eng, Anonymous and 1 other
+Edited by Toradze, VisiHow, Eng, Doug Collins and 1 other

 Hi!
 You're watching VisiHow.
 This is a video tutorial series on how to play the trumpet.
 In the previous tutorial, we discussed how to gain endurance to play long notes on the trumpet.
 In this tutorial, we will show you how to hold the trumpet correctly.
 This can be achieved by a correct posture and hand and mouth formation.
 In this tutorial, a Bach Stradivarius Model 72 Bb trumpet will be used.
 We must know how to play this standard trumpet by holding and aligning it correctly with the mouth for buzzing and hands.
 This tutorial is for the right-handed.
 Exchange left and right for the left-handed posture.

 - 8Your fingers should be kept rounded.
 With straightened fingers, you will not be able to play fast passages.
 This will only work with good support from the other hand that will allow the wrist of the right hand to relax.
 This will give you maximum support and form the proper grip, which will let you focus on articulation for the trumpet.
 Always remember to stand correctly, form support, and breathe with the use of the diaphragm muscles while playing.
 Embouchure will help with generation of sound as well.The index, middle, and ring fingers on the right hand will be used to press down the keys.

 This was a tutorial on how to hold the trumpet correctly.
 Please make sure to view our next tutorial on how to buzz with your lips when playing the trumpet.
 If you have any questions on the alignment of the body with the trumpet or comments, please leave them in the space below.
 Thank you for watching VisiHow!